-In 2021, our selling, general and administrative expenses amounted to 9.8% of our revenue compared to 11.9% in 2020.
+In 2022, our selling, general and administrative expenses amounted to 11.4% of our revenue compared to 9.8% in 2021.
 As a result of operating as a U.S. public company, we incur additional general and administrative costs including expenses related to compliance with U.S. securities and stock exchange rules and regulations, additional insurance expenses, investor relations activities and other administrative and professional services, which affect our SG&A to revenue ratio.
+In addition, we incurred expenses to establish regional structures in North America and Europe.